 (11) The right to participate in an appropriate educational program.

-(12) The right to communicate with family, friends and "significant others" from whom he is living apart, in accordance with the child's service or case plan.
+(12) The right to communicate with family, friends and "significant others" from whom he or she is living apart, in accordance with the child's service or case plan.

-(13) The right to be taught to fulfill appropriate responsibilities to himself and to others.
+(13) The right to be taught to fulfill appropriate responsibilities to himself or herself and to others.

 (B) A residential facility shall include the above list of children's rights in the handbook for residents and their families required pursuant to rule 5101:2-9-15 of the Administrative Code.